 In contrast, if X is nonbasic at its upper bound and if that bound is altered, the starting values for an arbitrary number of basic variables could be changed (since they will be recomputed from the nonbasic and superbasic variables).
 This may not be of great consequence, but sometimes it may be worthwhile to retain the old solution precisely.
-To do this, one must make X superbasic at the original bound value.
+To do this, one can make X superbasic at the original bound value.

-For example, if \mathbf{x} is nonbasic at an upper bound of 5.0 (which has now been changed), one should insert a line of the form near the end of an OLD BASIS file, or the line j near the end of an INSERT or LOAD file.
-Note that the SPECS file must specify a Superbasics limit at least as large as the number of variables involved, even for purely linear problems.
+For example, if \mathbf{x} is nonbasic at an upper bound of 5.0 (which has now been changed), insert a line of the form near the end of an Old basis file, or the line j near the end of an Insert or Load file.
+The Superbasics limit must be at least as large as the number of variables involved, even for purely linear problems.